posixpascal/geofind/README.md

 This project depends on a PostgreSQL with PostGIS extension.
 A database dump is located in this repo under `config/dumps` for your convenience.

+### 🗺 Tileserver

+The frontend expects 2 URLs to a tileserver (see: `./packages/web/.env.example`).
+You may specify your own tileserver but it's not necessary for the application to start.

 ## 🤝 Contribution

 Contribution is very much appreciated and every pull request will be considered for merging into master.